Managing SNMP

 snmp-server user user2 auth 7 0207175f0d01072b4742

-It is seen that with override-global, the effective configuration on the switch is only the switch specific configuration.
-The default configuration inherited from the controller is completely overridden.
+When using override-global, the effective configuration on the switch is only the switch-specific configuration and completely overrides the default configuration inherited from the Controller.

-5. Configuring SNMP traps using merge and override global commands are similar.
+5. Configuring SNMP traps using merge and override global commands is similar.
 See examples below:

 controller-1(config)# snmp-server switch trap thermal all